BASEBALL CARDS 1900

 The Boston American League Baseball Club issued a set of cards called the “Babe Ruth” set, named after the future Hall of Famer Babe Ruth who was only 15 years old in 1900.
 Rather than including the cards in tobacco products, the team sold the cards directly to fans at ballpark concession stands and local shops.
 This helped expand the potential audience for baseball cards beyond tobacco users.
 The cards featured individual photographs of players from the Boston team and all other American League teams of 1900.

-Read also: 20000 BASEBALL CARDS UNDER THE SEA
+Read also: POP LLOYD BASEBALL CARDS

 At the same time, Goodwin & Company issued one of the first non-tobacco dedicated baseball card sets – the “Goodwin Champions” set.
 Like the “Babe Ruth” set, Goodwin sold packs of cards individually rather than bundling them in candy products.
 The “Goodwin Champions” set took the novel approach of only featuring cards of players who were champions or award winners from the previous season.
 This helped educate new fans about the game’s top performers.
 The cards utilized color lithographed illustrations rather than photos which was a cheaper production method.